Pochienlin/IS114-Station-Demo/README.md

 If you get ERROR 415 Unsupported Media, do add Content-Type as application/json in headers.

 It is recommended to use Postman to test this for the best experience.
 You can download Postman on your preferred device [here](https://www.postman.com/downloads/).
 The collection in the repo can be imported to run different test cases.

+# SMS Service
+The SMS service runs on Twillio.
+To run this, you will have to register an account and get your own [API Key](https://www.twilio.com/docs/iam/keys/api-key) to use this function.
+## Adding your key
+Add your API key in .env file, an example is in the repo as well.
+You can then use `source .env` to export the keys inside.
+Do ensure that there are no spaces around your assignment operator `=`.

+## Register your phone
+Go into the tables.csv file: This mimicks retrieval from a DB.
+You can then replace the phone number to yours.
+You can also add new rows to add more devices